dkrivoruchko/SwitchMovie/README.md

 Next page data loaded automatically as soon as user scroll to the end of the list.<br>
 Pull to refresh feature also available (it rewrite local cache data).<br>
 Basic loading animation implemented.<br>
-Implemented notification functionality (based on subscription) to notify Presenters for events if subscribed for.
+Implemented notification functionality (based on subscription) to notify Presenters for events it's subscribed for.

 **Please note:**
 * Original task screenshots are from Apple device and are not relevant for android.